-- The amount of participation during ownership.
+- Amount of participation during ownership.

 Your intent of purchasing the real estate matters, as does what it's used for and how active you are in managing and selling it.
-In our chiropractor example, if you spent a significant amount of time meeting tenants for the additional office space, writing leases, collecting rent, and coordinating repairs during the period of ownership, then you could be considered a dealer in that case, because the investment would no longer be passive.
+In our chiropractor example, if you spent a significant amount of time meeting tenants for the additional office space, writing leases, collecting rent, and coordinating repairs during the period of ownership, you could be considered a dealer because the investment would no longer be passive.